visgl/luma.gl/docs/developer-guide/accessors.md

 | `normalize` | data access | N/A            | `false`    | Normalize integers to [-1,1], or [0,1] if unsigned |
 | `integer`   | data access | N/A            | `false`    | Disable conversion of integer values to floats **WebGL2** |
 | `buffer`    |             | N/A            | `false`    | Disable conversion of integer values to floats **WebGL2** |

+## Combining Accessors with Buffers

+When setting attributes (e.g. using `Model.setProps({attributes: {attributeName: value, ...}}))`, each attribute value needs to contain both a buffer (a handle to the raw data uploaded to the GPU) and an accessor (describing how that data should be accessed).

+luma.gl provides three methods to specify attribute values so that both a buffer and an accessor are provided:
+* As a two-element array: `[buffer, accessor]`.
+* As an accessor, in which case the accessor object's `buffer` field should be set to the matching `Buffer`.
+* As a `Buffer`, in which case the `Buffer` objects `accessor` field should be set to the mathing `Accessor`.

+All three methods have their uses: the first option gives the applications full freedom to dynamically select combinations of buffers and accessors, the second option is often the natural choice when working with interleaved buffers (see below), and the last choice is often the most convenient when just setting up an ad-hoc buffer for immediate use, as the accessor can be stored directly on the buffer, avoiding the need to manage separate objects.

 ## Accessor Class vs Accessor Objects